 The key consideration for choosing transcoding hardware could be the software vendor that utilizes any of them, given the high importance of aspects such as specific implementation of the platform tools offered by Intel/Nvidia and the advanced features of the entire hardware and software solution.
 Other aspects include the solution price, software features, warranty, history of successful projects, easy customization, SLA, competencies of maintenance engineers etc. For example, instead of Nvidia’s own software implementation of its platform tools, the Nvidia-based solution often includes an evaluation sample as part of the software package or an open implementation.
 While there is nothing wrong with an open source project as such, it has its disadvantages, like the inability to customize it with additional features or get a bug fix, because these implementations lack technical support and SLA.

-Request free demo of Elecard CodecWorks live encoder based on Intel QuickSync GPU acceleration.
+Request free demo of Elecard CodecWorks live encoder based on Intel QuickSync and NVIDIA GPU acceleration.

 Product Manager of Elecard CodecWorks since 2016.
 He has 4 years of experience in the video encoding sphere.